Marine Policing Unit: 1839–1945

-1945-present
+1945–present

 Metropolitan Police officers using a rigid inflatable boat during the London 2012 Olympic Games.

 Nina MacKay II on the Thames in 2011, the Unit's second vessel named after Nina Mackay, a Met officer killed on duty in 1997.

-Post-war Thames Division commemorated its founders with police vessel names including the supervision launches John Harriott (1947-1963) and Patrick Colquhoun (1963-2003), and Targa duty boats in use, the John Harriott and the Gabriel Franks.
+Post-war Thames Division commemorated its founders with police vessel names including the supervision launches John Harriott (1947–1963) and Patrick Colquhoun (1963–2003), and Targa duty boats in use, the John Harriott and the Gabriel Franks.

 Due to the decline of the docks on the Isle of Dogs in the late 20th century, the Blackwall River Police Station was closed in the 1970s and converted to residential properties in 1982.
 In November 1978, Thames Division became a specialist unit under the direct command of Assistant Commissioner "A".

 On 20 August 1989 the Marchioness disaster occurred when an aggregate dredger, the Bowbelle, collided with a passenger vessel, the Marchioness, near Cannon Street Railway Bridge.
 Four Metropolitan Police patrol boats assisted in the rescue of 87 people.
 Fifty-one passengers died, though, and following subsequent inquiries the government asked the Maritime and Coastguard Agency, the Port of London Authority and the Royal National Lifeboat Institution to work together to set up a dedicated search and rescue service for the tidal River Thames.
 Consequently, on 2 January 2002, the RNLI set up four lifeboat stations at Gravesend, Tower Pier, Chiswick and Teddington, taking over the role of primary search and rescue service on the river from Thames Division.

 In August 2020 funding was approved by the Mayor of London for the replacement of the 6 fast patrol vessels in use with the MPU - this would be 1 of the larger Command and Control Vessels and 5 Fast Patrol Vessels.

-The new vessels were delivered in a phased program with them being commissioned between January 2022 and March 2023.
+The new vessels were delivered in a phased programme with them being commissioned between January 2022 and March 2023.

-The Fast Patrol Vessels are all Targa 32's and the new Command and Control Vessel is another Targa 37.
+The Fast Patrol Vessels are all Targa 32s and the new Command and Control Vessel is another Targa 37.